Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

   - <img width="138" height="88" alt="image" src="https://github.com/user-attachments/assets/570e226a-1103-4b83-8f39-40264c6c8a07" />

 ## Enemies
+- By default enemies have one full enemy spritesheet, that contains all the enemy sprites.
+- If you don't want to use the full enemy spritesheet, you can create individual spritesheets for each enemy, by naming the sprite `E_{EnemyName}`.
+	- e.g. `E_FireBro` or `E_Bowser`.
+	- You can still keep the full enemy sprite sheet, because if there isn't an `E_{EnemyName}` override for an enemy, it will defualt back to the full enemy spritesheet.

 - When working with enemies (either with the full enemies spritesheet or the individual enemy spritesheets), you need to configure their wing position(s) for each `Sprite frame`.
 - Click the desired `Wing` item to work with it.
   - <img width="96" height="75" alt="image" src="https://github.com/user-attachments/assets/c9855c3c-fad6-4e19-a101-e6ba478118d8" />